psu-libraries/researcher-metadata/README.md

 result will be recorded in RMD, the open access status of the publication will change, and the user will no longer be notified about the publication.

+### Activity Insight Open Access Post-Print Publication file

+While users will not be directed here from our open access reminder emails, users also have the option to upload an open access file to Activity Insight.
+These files are imported into RMD during the regular Activity Insight import.
+A handful of automated processes are used to help determine if the file and its associated metadata is fit for deposit to ScholarSphere.
+A workflow interface complements these processes to allow admins to do manual work where automation was not successful.
+The files are deposited in ScholarSphere at the end of this workflow.

 ## ScholarSphere Open Access Deposit Workflow

 Users can upload their open access publications within RMD's profile section from the ScholarSphere deposit workflow.